Stop me if you’ve heard this before: A frustrated developer is fed up with their manager making bad decisions and focusing on the wrong things.

 The same rules apply to developers as any other type of team: don’t micromanage them, listen and provide regular feedback, give specific instructions, and clearly define roles, responsibilities, and priorities.

 How to manage and lead a team of remote developers

-It’s no secret that the tech industry has presented a number of progressive work-from-home policies over the years.
+It’s no secret that the tech industry has presented many progressive work-from-home policies over the years.
 Recent research suggests that tech professionals consider remote work to be an important perk, which means it’s essential to know how to manage remote developers.

-Here are five things you can do to manage and lead your team of developers to succeed in the remote environment.
+Here are five things you can do to manage and lead your team of developers to succeed in a remote environment.

 1. Hire a team you can trust